AAAYALA/AAAYALA/README.md

 ### Hi there 👋

-Hello, I´m Andres Ayala, I study at IE and I am passionate about Finance and Machine Learning.
+Hello, I´m Andres Ayala and I study Big Data and Business Analytics at IE.

+I am passionate about **Finance** and **Machine Learning**.

 <!--
 **AAAYALA/AAAYALA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.